Gay/Lesb HelpDesk

 Always use water-based lube with condoms.
 Do not use Crisco, Vaseline, olive oil, chocolate syrup or anything else with oil in it.
 Oil causes latex condoms to break down resulting in holes, tears and breaking.
 Look for the words, "water-based" on the label.

-For more information about correct CONDOM USAGE please visit this link!
+For more information about correct How Condom Use Please visit this link!